Thoko14/proptagon/data/docs/MISSING_FUNCTIONALITY_AND_TODOS.md

 **⚠️ Important**: The School Catchments MVP implementation is complete but requires thorough testing before being considered production-ready.
 See `SCHOOL_CATCHMENTS_TESTING_CHECKLIST.md` for comprehensive testing requirements.

 All missing functionality is properly marked with TODO comments and should be preserved during future refactoring efforts.
-This document serves as the comprehensive roadmap for completing the PropBase Grow module according to the full specification.
+This document serves as the comprehensive roadmap for completing the Proptagon Grow module according to the full specification.

 ---